aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/kiddush-levanah/kiddush-levanah-sanctification-of-the-moon-rabbi-david-seidenberg-neohasid-org.html.md

 ruler of all space and time
-who with God’s word created galaxies, and with the breath of God’s mouth all of their hosts law and time G‽D gave to them, so they would not change their course joyful and happy to do the will of the One who possesses them, True Worker whose work is true.
+who with God’s word created galaxies, and with the breath of God’s mouth all of their hosts law and time God gave to them, so they would not change their course joyful and happy to do the will of the One who possesses them, True Worker whose work is true.